pingswept/me30-website/content/logistics/projects.md

 These requirements will be revealed on Dec.
 7.

 ### Requirements for project 5
-### Build something that travels up a ramp by Wednesday, December 6, 10:30am
+### Build an intrepid robot that travels up a ramp by Wednesday, December 6, 10:30am

 This is a relatively constrained project compared to the vast open field of P4.
 Your task is to build a robot that can travel up a ramp, controlled remotely by you.